Estimated reading time: 7 minutes

 A guide to Sydney travel by use of Opal

 The Opal Card.
 This is a chip card which you top up at machines and touch on and off at the gates at every bus, ferry terminal or train station.
-There is an option to buy a single day Opal pass, however, we recommend to just get the Opal Card ‘pay as you go’.
+There is an option to buy a single-day Opal pass, however, we recommend to just get the Opal Card ‘pay as you go’.
 Minimum top-up is 10$, and you can do this at the ticket machines available at stations.
 Other option to top up is use convenience shops who have Opal logo displayed on their window.
 To remember – When you’ve purchased an Opal Card, make sure to tap on and off on our transports – else you’ll be charged almost 15$ per day as a flat rate.

 A guide to find Sydney accommodation

-Sydney consistently ranks as one of the world’s most expensive cities for hotel accommodation.
+Sydney consistently ranks as one of the world’s most expensive cities for hotel accommodations.
 The price of a hotel room will surge in December and January due to the high inflow of tourist arrivals.
 However, due to new accommodation options such as Airbnb, you can find a bargain in downtown.
-Keep in mind, however, that booking a cheap hotel on the edge of the Sydney city will be counterproductive if you must pay for taxis, which are expensive if you visit tourist sites in the city center.
-There are many hotel price comparison sites such as Kayak, hotels com, and booking com offers last-minute deals.
+Keep in mind, however, that booking a cheap hotel on the edge of Sydney city will be counterproductive if you must pay for taxis, which are expensive if you visit tourist sites in the city center.
+There are many hotel price comparisons sites such as Kayak, hotels com, and booking com offers last-minute deals.
 Why not try a booking com referral discount code to save some?

 Places to visit and things to do in Sydney

 Sydney is one of the world’s most visited cities, and with good reason: it’s home to so many iconic attractions.
-Starting from a visit to Sydney Opera house, climbing the Harbour Bridge, the countryside of Kangaroo Valley, sightseeing tour to Blue Mountains, wine tasting tour to Hunter Valley, adventure at Port Stephens, Aboriginal experience, and many more to do.
+Starting from a visit to Sydney Opera house, climbing the Harbour Bridge, the countryside of Kangaroo Valley, a sightseeing tour to Blue Mountains, wine tasting tour to Hunter Valley, an adventure at Port Stephens, an Aboriginal experience, and many more to do.